 People end long-term marriages for a variety of reasons.
 Gray divorce, divorce over the age of 50, has been on the rise over recent decades as people live longer, healthier, more active lives well into their later years.
 Though that’s often the case, it’s not only older couples divorcing after lengthy unions.

-There’s less social stigma attached to divorce, improved education and employment opportunities across the board, and people are less likely to stay in a broken, unhealthy, unsatisfying marriage than in earlier eras.
+There’s less of a social stigma attached to divorce, improved education and employment opportunities across the board, and people are less likely to stay in a broken, unhealthy, unsatisfying marriage than in earlier eras.

 As we said earlier, ending a long-term marriage can be a complicated endeavor.
 If you plan to divorce after being married for more than ten years, there are a number of issues you need to give special attention.

-Division of Property
+Division of Property in Long-Term Marriages

-In shorter situations, it’s often relatively simple for a couple to split up their property in divorce.
+In shorter situations, it’s often relatively simple for a couple to split up their property in a divorce.
 Couples can divide what they have and go on about their business.
 But for long-term marriages, this is often much more difficult.

 Oregon practices equitable distribution.
-This means that the state views property as belonging to the spouse that acquired it.
+This means that the state views the property as belonging to the spouse that acquired it.
 In cases of long-term marriages, however, the lines of ownership often tend to blur.
 The longer the relationship, the more tangled things become.